slint-ui/slint/docs/langref.md

     // declare a property of type int property<int> my_property;

-    // This access the property
+    // This accesses the property
     width: root.my_property * 20px;

 }
 ```

-If someone changes `my_property`, the width will be updated automatically.
+If something changes `my_property`, the width will be updated automatically.

 Arithmetic in expression works like in most programming language with the operators `*`, `+`, `-`, `/`: